angelleye/paypal-woocommerce/readme.txt

 == Changelog ==

-= 1.0.2 =
+= 1.0.2 - 05/03/2014 =
-Stripped out all the original Woo PayPal integration code and replaced it with the Angelleye PHP Class Library for PayPal.
+* Refactor - Stripped out all the original Woo PayPal integration code and replaced it with the Angelleye PHP Class Library for PayPal.

 = 1.0.1 =
 Adds better error handling when PayPal API credentials are incorrect.